 Fleece materials tend to be sturdy and built to last.
 However, they can melt quickly when hot, so be careful around the campfire.
 To ensure you have yours for years to come, it's important to pay attention to details like the quality of the zipper and the strength of the stitches.

-Thinner, lightweight fleeces that are made to breathe well have less fabric by their nature and can be more prone to wear and tear.
-These options will require more care to maintain than the thick and burly options.
+Thinner, lightweight fleeces made to breathe well have less fabric by their nature and can be more prone to wear and tear.
+These options require more effort to maintain than the thick and burly options.

 Features To Consider

-The feature that affects the functionality of your fleece the most is whether or not it has a hood.
+a hood.
 If you're going to use your jacket primarily as an outer layer, it's nice to have one for unexpected encounters with chilly or windy weather.
-If you often layer your fleece with other hooded jackets, managing three hoods around your head and neck can be overkill.
+However, if you often layer your fleece with other hooded jackets, managing three hoods around your head and neck can be overkill.

 Thumb loops are handy for holding insulation, sun, and wind protection around your hands.
 While not as crucial as a hood to protect your head, they can do a lot to make an outing more comfortable.
-That's also true of pockets, especially in mid-weight options that you plan to wear while standing around or moving slowly enough to catch a chill.
-If you're concerned about keeping your valuables secure, make sure there's at least one zippered pocket.
+That's also true of pockets, especially in mid-weight options you plan to wear while standing around or moving slowly enough to catch a chill.
+If you're concerned about keeping your valuables secure, ensure at least one zippered pocket.

 Also, consider the construction and cut of the hem.
-Elastic hems can help tailor your fit, while a double zipper gives you more flexibility with both fit and venting possibilities.
+Elastic hems can help you tailor your fit, while a double zipper offers more flexibility in fit and venting.

 Fit

-To test the shoulders, make sure you can reach above your head and run through the full range of arm motions.
-Often, jackets that offset standard seams – from the top of the shoulders to across your upper back, for example – offer more shoulder room.
+To test your shoulders, make sure you can reach above your head and run through the full range of arm motions.
+Jackets that offset standard seams—from the top of the shoulders to across your upper back, for example—often offer more shoulder room.

 Then there are the sleeves.
 Their length is especially important if the fleece has thumb loops so you can use them without pulling the sleeves tight across your shoulders.